Resources to help you get from project idea to breaking ground.

 Two case studies lay out the opportunities and challenges with completing trails through a lengthy planning, design, and construction process with multiple planning partners and project funders.

-Chris Morris with New York State Parks, Recreation & Historic Preservation,
+Chris Morris with New York State Office of Parks, Recreation, and Historic Preservation,

 Hank Osborn with New York - New Jersey Trail Conference,

-Sara Hart with New York State Parks, Recreation & Historic Preservation
+Sara Hart with New York State Office of Parks, Recreation, and Historic Preservation

 This presentation will showcase elements of a comprehensive planning effort underway, and will focus on specific management actions including data collection, trail stewardship, maintenance, and a Leave No Trace hot spot event.